Mehdi0Mirzaei/Python-program-to-find-the-Strongest-Neighbor/README.md

-# Python-program-to-find-the-Strongest-Neighbor
+### Python-program-to-find-the-Strongest-Neighbor
-This is challenge question.
+## This is challenge question.
+#Python program to find the Strongest Neighbor.